monambike/kwijisho-discord-bot/README.md

 ![Captura de tela 2023-05-31 222206](https://github.com/monambike/kwijisho-discord-bot/assets/35270174/0def11c4-8d71-4b3e-b961-b55439bfecf2)

+You can check the old version of this project [here](https://github.com/monambike/kwijisho-discord-bot-legacy).

 ## How to Edit the Bot

 #### Notice: The following explanation will contain instructions on how to create a bot.
 It will simply provide information on what is needed to fetch and edit my bot.